 Technicians work on a schedule of monitoring instruments and controls and troubleshoot any problems or delays that occur.
 One of their essential functions is to eliminate or reduce downtime by checking readings on all instrumentation.
 They control processes by manipulating measured variables like temperature, pressure, and flow through automated systems.

 |“Superior electronics and instruments must be purchased and installed that produce the desired outcomes.
-They are absolutely needed for companies to stay afloat in a global economy.”|
+They are absolutely needed for companies to stay afloat in a global economy.”

 Technicians, also called Mechanics, Recommend Instrument Upgrades

 Technicians work with plant operators and engineers to scan the market for new and improved instrumentation and control systems.
 They consider the company budget and visit other plants that are using new technology where possible.
-Once the team observes enough reasons to install new instrumentation, they check the prices and compare with the budget.
+Once the team observes enough reasons to install new instrumentation, they check the prices and compare them with the budget.

 Technicians train on any new upgrades that are installed.
 Instrument factory representatives will also provide knowledge on using new devices and the benefits they provide.